 One of the most popular spots to visit in Porto is the Livraria Lello bookstore.
 Harry Potter fans won’t want to miss this fantastical bookstore.
 While it is rumored to be J.K.
 Rowling’s inspiration for the dramatic staircases in the Harry Potter books and movies, Rowling never actually visited the shop, despite living in Porto for a while.

-But anyone that loves books and architecture will want to take a peek inside.
-Because it is such a popular tourist attraction, you actually need to purchase tickets for 5 euro to visit.
+But anyone who loves books and architecture will want to take a peek inside.
+Because it is such a popular tourist attraction, you actually need to purchase tickets for 8 euros to visit.
 Of course, you will still need to queue in a long line to get in (up to an hour at busy times!)
 I think it is well worth spending a little extra (15.90 euro) to get the priority entrance that allows you to skip the line and entitles you to one of their special imprint English-language books for free.

 Climb Torre Dos Clérigos